 The theme of this day is to do different activities facing backward to help preschools, playfully, address road safety and child safety in the car.
 The highlight of the day is the traditional backward march – a manifestation where preschool children walk backward to alert parents about their right to travel safely.

-This year, 55,600 preschool children participated in the backward march.
-Since the first march, more than 400,000 preschoolers have been marching backward for their right to sit safely in the car and for as long as possible.
+This year, 44.000 preschool children participate in the backward march.
+Since the first march, more than 450,000 preschoolers have been marching backward for their right to sit safely in the car and for as long as possible.
 By actively involving children into their right for safety travels, parents become more and more aware of the importance of rear-facing and child safety.

 In connection with Child Safety Day, Volvo’s insurance company, Volvia, also releases its annual survey.
-This year’s survey, we see an increasing number of Swedish children traveling safely, but as many as almost every fifth child is also turned too early into a forward-facing car seat; although children under five should still travel in a rear-facing.
+This year’s survey, we see a worrying trend with a decreasing number of Swedish children traveling rearward, as many as 25% of all children are also turned too early into a forward-facing car seat; although children under five should still travel in a rear-facing.